jgarnierGit/web-music-library/README.md

 Have you ever wonder of playing your music located in France ? or Canada ? or Jamaiqua ?

 Just pick a country and let the music play !
-(WIP)

 (Also edit your music library to add geolocalisation link ;) )

 ## What it is

 - An Audio manager and player.
 Currently supporting MP3, OGG & WAV as I simply use <audio> html element.
 Sorry for all FLAC lovers.
+- Define playlist from each available panels

 ## What it is not